Talkademy/Backend-Internship/PHASE-07-SpringBoot/TaskList.md

 - [ ] Section 4: Practical problem
     - [ ] Creating a `maven` project
     - [ ] Creating and making queries with `Repositories`
-    - [ ] Adding new features

     - [ ] Controlling with **RestControllers**
     - [ ] Using **Configuration**
     - [ ] Creating **Entities**
     - [ ] Add **REST** architecture
-    - [ ] Handling exceptions
-    - [ ] Logging regularily
-    - [ ] Being able to send/receive requests to other servers
     - [ ] Code coverage at least 90%
         - `[FILL HERE YOUR CODE COVERAGE PERCENTAGE]`